rajangdavis/Standardized-Testing-Participation-Exploration/README.md

 ### Suggested Ways to Get Started

 - Read in your datasets.
-- Try out a few NumPy commands to describe your data.
+- Try out a few NumPy/Pandas commands to describe your data.
 - Write pseudocode before you write actual code.
 Thinking through the logic of something helps.
 - Read the documentation for whatever technologies you use.
 Learning how to read documentation is crucial to your success - and oftentimes the documentation will include a tutorial you can follow!
 - Document **everything**.